iLib-js/ilib-mono/README.md

 the target locale.
 The dash in the standard BCP-47 locale name is replaced with an underscore, because that is what Salesforce is expecting to find.

+## License

+This plugin is license under Apache2.
+See the [LICENSE](./LICENSE) file for more details.

 ## Release Notes

+### v1.0.5

+- Fix a bug where the pseudo locales were not initialized properly.
+  This fix gets the right set of locales from the project settings to see if any of them are pseudo locales.

 ### 1.0.4